OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/zones/zone-configure-app.md

 1. Click the **Save** button.

-1. You need to republish your application for the configuration changes to take effect.
+1. Republish your application for the configuration changes to take effect.